DENMARK: CHILD DEVELOPMENT & DIVERSITY AT DIS

 Students are required to take the equivalent of 15 CSU units per semester.

 Students pay the same tuition for Denmark: Child Development & Diversity at DIS as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates at the top of the brochure page.

 Students in the Child Development and Diversity program at DIS will develop critical thinking skills through investigating and reflecting on current issues in child development and education.
 The program provides students an opportunity to delve into a cross-cultural approach to childhood and adolescence and reflect on the unique Nordic pedagogy of “the good childhood.”

 In the fall semester, the program focuses on the innovative approaches of the Danish education system in dealing with children with physical, cognitive, neurological, or social disabilities.
 In the spring semester, the program focuses on how ethnic diversity and multiculturalism are perceived and practiced in Danish early childhood education.
 The program includes a year-long practicum that allows students to actively engage with a Danish childcare institution, public school, or high school.
 Students will travel with DIS faculty on course-integrated study tours to explore cross-cultural European educational methods by visiting practitioners, researchers, and childcare and youth institutions.